mastapetz/mastapetz/README.md

 ### Hi there 👋

+My name is Peter, learned fullstack developer and currently learning C#

+Some things to know about me:

+- 🔭 I’m currently working on ideas for future programming Projects
+- 👯 I’m actively looking for a new job in App-Development
+- 🌱 I’m currently also learning animation tools, where C# is used for fine tuning and toggles

 <!--
 **mastapetz/mastapetz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.